Estimated reading time: 6 minutes

-Collecting points and miles through everyday purchases can get you free flights, train tickets, accommodation, and lots of other perks!
+Collecting points and miles through everyday purchases can get you free flights, train tickets, accommodation, and many other perks!

 In general, most Canadians prefer the Aeroplan rewards program because it belongs to Air Canada, the most popular airline in the country.

-Air Miles is a better choice for those who want to travel regularly within their province.
+Air Miles is better for those who want to travel regularly within their province.

 It’s always good to be prepared and have a backup bank or credit card in case you lose yours.

-Sometimes, a certain type of credit card might not work in a particular country or region.
+Sometimes, a certain credit card type might not work in a particular country or region.

-It’s not pleasant being stuck on an island in Indonesia with no cash and without the possibility to withdraw money from the ATM!
+It’s unpleasant being stuck on an island in Indonesia with no cash and without the possibility to withdraw money from the ATM!

 No-fee bank cards are a great idea when travelling to a foreign country.

-Try getting a bank card that doesn’t charge fees for foreign transactions or ATMs.
+Try getting a bank card that doesn’t charge foreign transactions or ATM fees.

 If you are travelling for a long time, you will feel those lost dollars!